kamyar-2020/web_page/index.md

       <li>proramming languages: editing, compiling and debugging;</li>
       <li>security: antivirus, firewalls, encryption and user authentication.</li>
    </ul>
-   <a style = "background-color : #93FF00 ; color : black" href = "https://www.livescience.com/48326-computer-engineering.html#:~:text=Computer%20engineering%20is%20the%20branch,systems%20and%20other%20technological%20devices.">for more details about this field you can click on this line.</a>
+   <a href = "https://www.livescience.com/48326-computer-engineering.html#:~:text=Computer%20engineering%20is%20the%20branch,systems%20and%20other%20technological%20devices.">for more details about this field you can click on this line.</a>
 </p>

 ---